 Rain, snow for Thanksgiving; then very cold air sweeps south.
 Mostly cloudy, windy, with showers of rain and wet snow for the weekend.

 Zone 6 – Northwest

 Prepare for a wet Thanksgiving, the stormy conditions prevail from the Pacific Northwest Coast to the western slopes of the Rockies for the weekend.

 California, Nevada, Utah, Arizona

-    Regardless of where you’ll be, or what the weather, Thanksgiving is always a wonderful time with family and friends — enjoy!
+Regardless of where you’ll be or what the weather will bring, Thanksgiving is always a wonderful time to be with family and friends— so enjoy!

 Subscribe to Our Newsletter and Get a FREE Download!